jlpteaching/ECS201C-Spring2019/HW1/HW1.md

  - A gzipped tarball (e.g., `code.tgz`) with the code you used to answer the questions.

 **You are expected to complete the assignment individually.**
-However, you may discuss your solutions, your results, OMP best practices, etc. with one another.
+However, you may discuss your solutions, your results (at a high level, not in detail), OMP best practices, etc. with one another.
 **The code and answers to the questions must be completed individually.**
 Feel free to use the class [Teams team](https://teams.microsoft.com/l/team/19%3ad6420d6da2ef421fb15ba63709562467%40thread.skype/conversations?groupId=077efc54-af37-496e-9405-8c7783fa2d3e&tenantId=a8046f64-66c0-4f00-9046-c8daf92ff62b) to discuss as well.